arnavgautam/TreeHacks2015/HOLs/HOL-DeployingActiveDirectoryPS/HOL.md

 	_Get-Disk Cmdlet Output_

 1. Type the following command to initialize the disk.
 This will allow the creation of a partition and volume.
-Make sure to replace [YOUR-DISK-NUMBER] with the disk number you got in the previous step.
+Make sure to replace _[YOUR-DISK-NUMBER]_ with the disk number you got in the previous step.

 	````PowerShell
 	Initialize-Disk -Number [YOUR-DISK-NUMBER] -PartitionStyle MBR
 	````

-	>**Note:** After the command executes, type again _Get-Disk_.
+	>**Note:** After the command executes, run the command _Get-Disk_ again.
 You will see the disk partition style now listed as MBR.

 	![Initialize-Disk Cmdlet Output](Images/initialize-disk-cmdlet-output.png?raw=true)

 	_Initialize-Disk Cmdlet Output_

 1. Now you need to create a new partition on the initialized disk and then format the volume.
 To do this, type the following command.
-Make sure to replace [YOUR-DISK-NUMBER] with the disk number you got in step 6.
+Make sure to replace _[YOUR-DISK-NUMBER]_ with the disk number you got in step 5.
 When asked for confirmation, type Y to continue.

 	````PowerShell
 	New-Partition -DiskNumber [YOUR-DISK-NUMBER] -UseMaximumSize -DriveLetter 'F' |
       Format-Volume -NewFileSystemLabel "AD DS Data" -FileSystem NTFS
 	````

-	>**Note:** This command will create a new partition on the disk, assigning the drive letter F and using the whole space available.
-Then, it will format a volume on the newly created partition using NTFS file system.
+	>**Note:** This command will create a new partition on the disk, assigning the F drive and using all available space.
+Then, it will format a volume on the newly created partition using the NTFS file system.

 	![New-Partition Cmdlet Output](Images/new-partition-cmdlet-output.png?raw=true)

 	_New-Partition Cmdlet Output_

-	>**Note:** Do not close the remote session as you will need it in the next exercise.
+	>**Note:** Do not close the remote session.
+You will need it in the next exercise.

 <a name="Exercise2" /></a>
-### Exercise 2: Deploying a new domain controller in Windows Server 2012 ###
+### Exercise 2: Deploying a new Domain Controller in Windows Server 2012 ###
 You have just created a base virtual machine, attached the necessary data disk, and provisioned the disk.
 Now you are going to install and configure active directory and then verify the install was successful.

-Exercise 2 contains 3 tasks:

-1. Installing the Active Directory Domain Services Role
-1. Configuring the Active Directory Domain Services Role
-1. Verifying the Domain Controller Installed Successfully

 <a name="Ex2Task1" /></a>
 #### Task 1 - Installing the Active Directory Domain Services Role ####